chinmaypadhi/register-form-auth-and-forgetpassword-change-password/README.md

 ,userName varchar(200),password varchar(200),
 email unique varchar(200))
 ------------------------------------
-//check the user  is unique or not at the time of insertion
+//check the user  is unique or not at the time of registration

 create proc spRegisterUser